quantastica/quantum-circuit/README.md

 Decompose circuit
 -----------------

-If your circuit contains custom gates (created from another circuit), you can decompose it into equivalent circuit containing only basic gates.
+If your circuit contains user defined gates (created from another circuit), you can decompose it into equivalent circuit containing only basic gates.

 If you pass `true` as argument to function `save`, you'll get decomposed circuit.